 Sleep Is Important

 The human body needs seven to eight hours of sleep every day in order to stay healthy.
+In fact the Centers for Disease Control and Prevention (CDC) recommens seven hours of sleep or more for adults per night.
 However, an average American sleeps for around six hours and 40 minutes.

 Lack of Proper Sleep Causes Many Health Problems

 Lack of proper sleep will have a negative impact on the body and the mind.
 Sleep related problems like insomnia (sleeplessness) are very common, especially among women.

 A night without sleep usually means a day of tiredness, drowsiness, pathetic food choices, more unhealthy calories and ultimately poor health.

 People Suffering From Insomnia Know the Value of Sleep

 Even though sleep comes free, it can be elusive especially given the many pressures and stresses of modern city living.
 People affected by insomnia would give just about anything for a good night's sleep.
 They spend billions of dollars on sleep aids and remedies.

 According to the National Heart, Lung and Blood Institute, over one-third of people who visit a doctor’s office have sleep issues, yet they rarely mention these problems and the doctor rarely asks.— Judith Boice, naturopathic physician and acupuncturist